0NI0NC/TULPATASK/README.md

 **Getting Started**

-Download the TULPATASK Script and Required Libraries.
+Download the TULPATASK Release and runs on Terminal

 **Creating your Tulpa**